The Catastrophe Developing in Zefra

 • Det 2 will use RAAF Williamtown near Newcastle, NSW, Australia as a forward operating base.

-• Both vessels are currently alongside HMAS Kuttabul (Sydney Harbour), four days sail.
+• Both vessels are currently alongside HMAS Kuttabul (Sydney Harbour), and require four-days notice to sail.

 Civilian hospitals in Sydney/Newcastle will accept civilian evacutees up to 240 beds.